 No person shall be elected or appointed to any office who is in default to the City.
 The election or appointment of any such defaulter shall be void.
 No person shall be eligible for any elective office of the City unless he or she is at least 21 years old at the date of the election, a qualified registered elector in the City, and a City resident for at least one year before the election.

 Nominating Petitions and the Affidavit of Identity are now available for pick-up at City Hall, 400 6th Street.

-Section 4.1 of the Rochester City Charter states that, “no person shall be eligible for any elective office of the City unless he or she is at least 25 years of age, a qualified registered elector in the City, and a City resident for at least one year before the election”.An August Primary will be held only if 9 or more candidates file petitions.
-Should the August Primary be cancelled, all qualified candidates will appear on the November 5, 2019 General Election ballot.
+Section 4.1 of the Rochester City Charter states that, “no person shall be eligible for any elective office of the City unless he or she is at least 25 years of age, a qualified registered elector in the City, and a City resident for at least one year before the election”.An August Primary is held only if 9 or more candidates file petitions.
+Due to an insufficient number of candidates, the August Primary was cancelled.
+All qualified candidates will appear on the November 5, 2019 General Election ballot.

 The number of signatures needed on the Nominating Petitions, as required by Section 5.10 of the City Charter, cannot be less than 25 nor more than 50, of registered electors of the City of Rochester.